 this is only for taking profit and allows you to specify a multiplier of profit from a loss, so if you stop loss was 10 pips and you set the multiple 2.00, it will be 1:2, so twice the profit.
 You also have the option to use decimal values, so if you set the multiple to 2.5, you will get 1:2.5, so 2 ½ times the loss as profit and with a 10 pip stop loss it would be 25 pips profit.

 Entry Price Expiry

-As standard, you can set the expiry date and time, but we have added some extra logic to allow you to set the expiry of an order at the end of a set number of bars (candles) together with a custom time-frame.
-In the image below, this would expire the order after 4 hours, which is 4 bars at 1 hr. each, you can set any time-frame and up to 10 bars including current.
+As standard, you can set the expiry date and time, but we have added some extra logic to allow you to set the expiry of an order at the end of a set number of bars (candles) together with a custom time frame.
+In the image below, this would expire the order after 4 hours, which is 4 bars at 1 hr. each, you can set any time frame and up to 10 bars including the current.

 Using Price Action for Orders

 You may want to set your entry price, stop loss or take profit above or below the previous bar's highest or lowest price.
 An example would be to set the time frame to Daily and the take profit to the previous day's highest value plus some extra pips for a buffer.